About 9 months ago, I made a decision to change the focus of Successful Blogging. I love blogging but I wanted to tweak some parts of my business.

 We ask Yaro whatever questions we have and he responds with insightful comments.

 The great part about the evolution of the forum is that now everyone helps each other out.
 There are accountability partnerships, monthly coaching calls with Yaro and we are trying a new webinar-style call each month that I’m in charge of.
-(I was very surprised when, on opening up the forum website one day last year, I saw the word “Expert” below my name.
+(I was very surprised when, upon opening up the forum website one day last year, I saw the word “Expert” below my name.
 Yaro had promoted me to “expert” level and I did a happy dance around my living room!)

 Ramsay has over 10,000 subscribers and is successful at affiliate sales, consults with businesses and has coaching clients.
-When he opened his two month private coaching offer last year for only 5 students, I jumped at it.
+When he opened his two-month private coaching offer last year for only 5 students, I jumped at it.
 Unfortunately, it filled up before he got my application.
 But my luck changed when someone had to cancel and I was first on his wait list.

 Ramsay's coaching is 1-1 and he answered all my many questions on blogging and business.
 It was worth the investment and I now have a great colleague that I can ask to promote my posts and still answers my occasional questions.